tytydraco/yessleep/out/For_decades_they_trapped_me_inside_what_appeared_to_be_an_office_building_Honestly_I_think_I_deserved_worse.md

 I didn’t listen.
 My palm folded around the knob.

-A searing agony erupted across my hand.
+Searing agony erupted across my hand.

 The smell of burning skin permeated the room.
 I screamed and tried to pull it away.
 Strips of charcoaled flesh remained glued to the metal.
 Tatters of what used to be my palm elongated like melted cheese as I continued to pull back until they snapped.
 For a second, I nearly smiled.
 Pain, true physical pain, had become a precious novelty after my years in the labyrinth.